TassioCarmo/havard-cs50x-week2-arrays/README.md

 <img src = "https://cs50.harvard.edu/x/2022/notes/2/string.png">

-So the computer isn't using 3 bytes for HI! but 4, size of the string plus null
+So the computer isn't using 3 bytes for HI! but 4, size of the string plus null that demarcates the end of the string